Economics

 policy; proponent of free market forces

-1977: Bertil Ohlin (Sweden) and James Meade (Britain) - international trade; helped establish GATT and
+1977: Bertil Ohlin (Sweden) and James Meade (Britain) - international trade; helped establish GATT and IMF

 1978: Herbert Simon (Carnegie-Mellon) - decision-making processes in businesses; cognitive psychology